fagan2888/wikiextractor/README.md

 For further information, see the [project Home Page](http://medialab.di.unipi.it/wiki/Wikipedia_Extractor) or the [Wiki](https://github.com/attardi/wikiextractor/wiki).

+# Leo's modifications
+In the original version of wikiextractor empty lines separating paragraphs are not preserved, which prevents from correct splitting into paragraphs sometimes.
+Leo slightly modified the code to keep these paragraph-separating lines.

 # Wikipedia Cirrus Extractor

 `cirrus-extractor.py` is a version of the script that performs extraction from a Wikipedia Cirrus dump.